Copubah/aws-slack-alerts-terraform/SECURITY.md

 If you discover a security vulnerability, please report it responsibly:

 1. **Do NOT** create a public GitHub issue
-2. Email the maintainer directly at: charles.opuba@example.com
+2. Email the maintainer directly at: security@example.com or create a private security advisory
 3. Include detailed information about the vulnerability
 4. Allow reasonable time for the issue to be addressed